Bolgatanga: History

-Etymology

-The name Bolgatanga (Bolbatanga) was derived from the Gurene word "'Bolba" Migrant and "tanga" gathering rock - Pyramid/Obelisk.
-Asamsoo also known as Abolba (Nile Migrant) founded Bolbatanga as demanded by his Father - Atandaagure (Guardian of the three pyramids for the protection of the life-giving water of the Nile).
-Atandaagure was known by the "Solemisi" (Greeks) and the "Nasara" (Romans) as Ramses III).

 Formation

+The name Bolgotanga is derived from the Gurene words for migrant (Bolba) and pyramid, or gathering rock (Tanga).
 Historically, the town was located close to the Trans-Saharan trade route.
-Due to many trade routes crossed the Gurensi region, by the end of the 19th century the area it grew into an important trading center with marketplaces (Ayia Daa) popping up around the town.
-In 1910, Bolgatanga was finally connected with the rest of Ghana with the addition of a road.
+Siddharth Kara writes that Bolgatanga served as a market where captives from the Sahel were sold to Hausa merchants as part of the African slave trade.
+Because many trade routes crossed the Gurensi region, by the end of the 19th century the area had grown into an important trade hub In 1910, Bolgatanga was connected with the rest of Ghana with the addition of a road.

 Administration

 The town has a mayor–council form of government.
 The mayor (executive chief) is appointed by the president of Ghana and approved by the town council, the Bolgatanga Municipal Assembly.
-The current mayor of Bolgatanga is Rex Asanga.
+The current mayor of Bolgatanga is Roland Atanga Ayoo Nyaaba.

 Demographics

 The majority of the town is religious, making up 97.3% of the town's population, while the biggest religions in the town are Christianity (57.6%), traditional religions (22.3%), and Islam (17.1%).
-Majors ethnic groups who lived in Bolgatanga are Northerners (mainly Frafra), Akan, Ewe, and Ga-Adangbe.
+Majors ethnic groups who lived in Bolgatanga are Northerners (mainly Frafra), Kassena, Kusasi, Akan, Ewe, and Ga-Adangbe.
+As of 2021, the town has a population of about 142,509 people, with women (74,659) representing 52.4 %, and men (67,850) constituting the remaining 47.6 %.